DaniArnaout/DaniArnaout.github.io/README.md

 <img width="600" alt="Xcode" src="../../menu/getting-started/attachments/quick-start-software.png">

-* Go to you Xcode project, and naviate to `Build Phases`
+* Go to you Xcode project, and navigate to `Build Phases`

 * Tap on `+` then `Add Run Script` and ad the following line: